 - Experience withdrawal, should they suddenly cease using it.

-In addition to these behaviors, individuals who are addicted to opioid painkillers may also exhibit certain other signs that are telltale of a prescription drug addiction.
+In addition to these behaviors, individuals who are addicted to opioid painkillers may also exhibit certain other signs that are telltale of prescription drug addiction.
 These include:

 - Not being able to produce medical records or information on current or past doctors.